arnemahl/react-redux-subscribe-while-mounted/README.md

 * It automatically unsubscribes when `componentWillUnmount`
     * You don't need to write that extra code to make sure your components unsubscribe when they unmount.

-These features means that you can write less, more readable code to subscribe to the store.

-As a side effetc, because subscribing to the store is typically a bit tedious, we often pass the state as props between components.
-The simpler syntax removes the need for that.
+Because subscribing to the store with vanilla Redux is a bit tedious, we often pass some store state as props between components.
+The simpler syntax of `subscribeWhileMounted` removes the need for that, an can thus have some positive side effects:

 * By not passing store state as props from component to component we reduce noise in the code, making the remaining code more readable.
-* By explicitly listening to the (relevant parts of) the store in the components that need it, we express a more explicit relationship between the definition of the data (in the store) and the presetation of it (in the React component).
+* By explicitly listening to (the relevant parts of) the store in the components that need it, we express a more explicit relationship between the definition of the data (in the store) and the presetation of it (in the React component).
 * You might also decide to move more state management into the store/actions, which is a great thing, because that is what Redux is for!